Lpsd/ConGuard/README.md

 ### Events

-The following event will be fired when `max_connection_timeout` is reached:
+The following event will be fired when a player has lost connection longer than `max_connection_timeout` (milliseconds).
+You might want to kill the player here, or in a multi-gamemode kick him from the room.
 ```
 onPlayerNetworkTimeout
 ```